-English Knowledge Organiser Year 5 Spelling - -cial is common after a vowel letter and -tial after a consonant letter, but there are some exceptions. - Use -ent and -ence/-ency after soft c, soft q, and qu. - The -able/-ably endings are far more common than the -ible/ibly endings. - i before e except after c Punctuation Comma - Separates items in a list or clauses in a complex sentence.
-Can be used before direct speech to separate the reporting clause, and after adverbials.
+English Knowledge Organiser Year 6

+Spelling

+- Hyphens can be used to join a prefix to a root word, especially if the prefix ends in a vowel letter and the root word also begins with one. - Some letters which are no longer sounded used to be sounded hundreds of years ago: e.g. in knight, there was a /k/ sound before the /n/, and the gh used to represent the sound that 'ch' now represents in the Scottish word loch - 'ough' is one of the trickiest spellings in English - it can be used to spell a number of different sounds

+Punctuation

 Apostrophe - Shows belonging or missing letters in words like don't and can't.
-It can also indicate plural possession. " Inverted commas - Show quotation. : Colon - Joins two related clauses where one clause cannot stand alone. ; Semicolon - Joins two equal clauses that are closely related but could also stand alone. () Parenthesis - a pair of round brackets () used to mark off a parenthetical word or phrase.

-- Hyphen - the sign used to join words to indicate that they have a combined meaning or that they are linked in the grammar of a sentence.
-Vocabulary Cohesion - forming a united whole.
+It can also indicate plural possession.

+- Inverted commas Show quotation. : Colon - Joins two related clauses where one clause cannot stand alone. - ; Semicolon Joins two equal clauses that are closely related but could also stand alone. - () Parenthesis a pair of round brackets () used to mark off a parenthetical word or phrase. - Hyphen the sign used to join words to indicate that they have a combined meaning or that they are linked in the grammar of a sentence. - ...
+Ellipsis Indicates an intentional omission of a word, sentence, or whole section from a text to create suspense e.g. The door opened ...

+Vocabulary

+Cohesion - forming a united whole.
 In writing, the sentences will flow and the meaning will be kept.
-Tense - Shows whether you are writing about the past, present or future.

-Clause - A group of words which contains a verb.

 Relative clauses - Clauses that begin with who, which, where, when, whose, that, or an omitted relative pronoun.

 Subordinate clause - Typically introduced by a conjunction, that forms part of and is dependent on a main clause (e.g. 'when it rang' in 'she answered the phone when it rang').

-Direct speech - Writing down the part being spoken e.g. Rachel shouted loudly "Watch" Indirect/ reported speech - Summarising what has been said e.g. He said they'd already eaten when he'd arrived.
+Direct speech - Writing down the part being spoken e.g. Rachel shouted loudly "Watch out!"

+Indirect/ reported speech - Summarising what has been said e.g. He said they'd already eaten when he'd arrived.

 Modal verb - Modal verbs change or affect other verbs in a sentence.
 They are used to show the level of possibility, indicate ability, show obligation or give permission.
+The most common modal verbs are: will, would, should, could, may, can, shall, ought, to, must, might

+Parenthesis - a word or phrase inserted as an explanation or afterthought into a passage which is grammatically complete without it, in writing usually marked off by brackets, dashes, or commas.

+Ambiguity - A verb that helps the sentence make sense e.g. They have been swimming.

+Relative pronoun - A pronoun is used to refer to nouns mentioned previously, whether they are people, places, things, ani-

+Text types and authors of note

+Fairy tales/traditional/folk tales Procedural text Setting Description Stories from another culture Poetry (Narrative, lyric) Character descriptions Play scripts Letters Persuasive writing Expository text Newspaper Report Biography Mythology (Greek/Roman) Memoir Speeches

+David Almond F Nesbit J.R.R Tolkien Michael Morpurgo Lewis Carrol Anne Frank Malala Yousafzai Charles Dickens

+Handwriting

-The most common modal verbs are: will, would, should, could, may, can, shall, ought, to, must, might Parenthesis - a word or phrase inserted as an explanation or afterthought into a passage which is grammatically complete without it, in writing usually marked off by brackets, dashes, or commas.
-Text types and authors of note Fairy tales/traditional/folk tales Procedural text Setting Description Stories from another culture Poetry (Narrative, lyric) Character descriptions Play scripts Letters Persuasive writing Expository text Newspaper Report Biography Mythology (Greek/Roman) Memoir Speeches C S Lewis David Almond Lemony Snickett Adeline Yen Man Michael Morpurgo Antonie de Saint Exupery Philippa Pierce Phillip Pullman Handwriting - I can join my writing style. choosing the writing implement best suited to the task. - I can maintain accurate formation and size of all letters. - I can space the lines of my writing so that my ascenders and descenders don't touch. - I can make the downward strokes of my writing equidistant.
+- I can join my writing style. choosing the writing implement best suited to the task. - I can maintain accurate formation and size of all letters. - I can space the lines of my writing so that my ascenders and descenders don't touch. - I can make the downward strokes of my writing equidistant.